tyrtyrych/BeginningJavaScript/03-types/readme.md

 What if, instead of a tag name, we send in an invalid tag?

-    // 'dv' is not a valid HTML tag, the user probably misspelled div toTagString("dv", "this is an invalid tag");
+    // 'dv' is not a valid HTML tag, the user probably misspelled 'div' toTagString("dv", "this is an invalid tag");
     //=> <dv>this is an invalid tag</dv>

 Or worse, what if the user sends in a number?

-    toTagString(5, "this is a number what are you doing?");
+    toTagString(5, "this is a number! what are you doing?");
-    //=> <5>this is a number what are you doing?</5>
+    //=> <5>this is a number! what are you doing?</5>

 Programmers often write functions in JavaScript without considering what happens when the arguments contain values of unexpected types.
 This can lead to bugs in